HNelson98/Sprint-Challenge-Applied-Javascript/README.md

 1. What is the DOM?

+    the display object model.

 2. What is an event?

+an event allows javascript to register a function on somthing, like when a user clicks on somthing of fills out a form.

 3. What is an event listener?

+a procedure that waits for an event to occer before running a function. like a click or scrolling the mouse wheel.

 4. Why would we convert a NodeList into an Array?

+So that we can loop over it like with .forEach

 5. What is a component?

+an indipendant reusible bit of code.

 ### Git Set up